acurwen/BASH-Calculator/README.md

 Then, I added the same if statement after the second read input as well.
 Ran the script again and both exit codes worked as intended.
 And I'm relieved I didn't have to edit my previous work which is the point of the exit codes I guess.

-To finish off this script, I added in more style details: echo messages to serve as input instructions for the user, pseudo code labels where needed, and descriptive output messages that print both the arithmetic equation requested and the answer to the equation.
+To finish off this script, I added in more style details: echo messages to serve as input instructions for the user, additional pseudo code labels where needed, and descriptive output messages that print both the arithmetic equation requested and the answer to the equation.

 ## Conclusion
-Starting with drawing out on paper how this calculator should work first and then working only with static variables once I started scripting was immensely helpful.
+Starting with drawing out on paper how this calculator should work first and then working only with static variables once I started scripting was very helpful.
 Documenting at the same time as figuring out my script was also helpful as I was able to keep track of my thought process while working and continue where I left off after stepping away.